Skip to main content

 Events & Activities

-The theme for Cybersecurity Awareness Month 2024 is “Secure Our World”.
-Launched in 2023, Secure Our World empowers everyone to understand the simple ways to protect the University, you, and your family from online threats.
+The Core 4 empowers everyone to understand the simple ways to protect the University, you, and your family from online threats.
 We’re increasingly connected through digital tools and more of our sensitive information is online.
 This convenience comes with risks.
 Each of us has a part to play in keeping ourselves and others safe.
 It’s easy to do and takes less time than you think.

-Join us for exciting events and activities that will test your cybersecurity and reinforce secure behaviors that you can use in your daily lives.
+Join us for exciting events and activities that will hone your cybersecurity knowledge and reinforce secure behaviors to use in your daily lives.